It is now TEN WHOLE YEARS since I became a freelance writer.

 Now I’ve had books that haven’t earned out, books that have been remaindered, books that haven’t won awards or even been shortlisted, books that have received few reviews,14 books with scathing reviews.15 I have had calendar years without a new novel by me.
 I have missed deadlines with my publishers.

 All those things I had been afraid of?
 They have all happened and I’m still standing and I still have a career.

 None of that matters.
 It really is just noise.
-What matter is that I write the best books I possibly can.
+What matters is that I write the best books I possibly can.
 And if injury means that I can’t deliver that book when I said I would then so be it.
 My health is more important.

 My writing is more important.